zacharie410/GitHub-Integration-for-Roblox-Studio-with-Rojo-and-Visual-Studio-Code/README.md

 Q: How can I update the project dependencies with Wally?
 A: Simply update the version numbers of the dependencies in the `wally.toml` file and run `wally install` to update the dependencies.

+Q: What is **Rojo - Roblox Studio Sync** (by evaera)
+A: The [Rojo extension](https://github.com/rojo-rbx/vscode-rojo) provides seamless synchronization between Visual Studio Code and Roblox Studio.
+It replaces the need for many installation steps, however may not be an end all solution for all project requirements.
+That being said, it may be a good option for you: https://marketplace.visualstudio.com/items?itemName=evaera.vscode-rojo

 ## 10. Support and Community
 If you need further support or want to engage with the community, you can visit the following resources: